 I prefer to price each job individually if possible.

 I work with a variety of clients from individuals to designers, restaurants, editorial blogs, magazines, e-commerce websites, corporate companies, relators and reality companies, non-profit and publishing companies.
-Some of my clients have a substancial budget for their photography project production and others are working with a fixed or limited flat fee.
+Most of my clients have a market rate budget for their photography project production and others are working with a fixed or limited flat fee.
 I can usually accommodate a reasonable offer, especially if the travel is minimal or the project is interesting or for a cause I believe in.

 In addition I license my photography from my image library archives posted on my website for a variety of different image usages including: editorial, advertising, publishing, e-commerce and wall decor.
 My image library archive search engine has a database with over 5000 images which is a great resource for commercial and fine art photography image needs.